Ajax denied title as Eredivisie ends season without promotion and relegation | Goal.com

 Ajax denied title as Eredivisie ends season without promotion and relegation

-The Eredivisie has ended the league's season following an announcement from prime minister Mark Rutte that stated that all matches are forbidden until the September.
+The Eredivisie was ended following an announcement from prime minister Mark Rutte that stated that all matches are forbidden until September 1.

 As a result, the current table has been made final, although Ajax will not be awarded the title for finishing first with the Eredivisie not having a designated champion for the first time in the league's 64-year history.